A grouping of three Unit Three images begins with a view of Old Country Buffet. The building originally housed a bank.

 LEVITTOWN CENTER was designed by A.H.
 Salkowitz and was built in three sections.
 The first encompassed 73,100 leasable square feet.
 It was dedicated with a three-day celebration commencing on June 28, 1950.
 The complex was given a send-off typical of many mid-20th century shopping center dedications.

 Several local dignitaries attended.
 Festivities included a Charming Child contest, outdoor square dance, dance exhibitions and several vaudeville acts.
 During a Parachute Parade, a helicopter released 1,000 toy parachutes; each containing a gift certificate redeemable at one of the thirteen LEVITTOWN CENTER stores.
-Music for the soiree was provided by Don Durlacher's Orchestra.
+Music for the gathering was provided by Don Durlacher's Orchestra.

 The Section 1 building housed Whelan Drugs and 1-level (14,100 square foot) A & P supermarket.
 Kiddie Corner, a free indoor playroom, was provided for children while Levittown mothers did their shopping.
 An additional (8,800 square foot) store strip ran along Division Avenue, with a 2-level (11,500 square foot) Professional Building at its northern end.